Sirelinde/10000-CATS/Example CSV files (original parameters)/Brief description of results.md

-The original parameters in the Python codes seem to give rise to values similar to those described within the Case Study.
+The original parameters in the Python codes seem to give rise to values similar to those described in the Case Study.

 MAIN OBSERVATIONS: